josephmontes/VAA/README.md

 # 0. INTRO
-- Thank you for checking out my first research project using R.
+- Thank you for checking out my first research project using R

-- The Statcast data used for this research is pitch by pitch data from 2019 to mid-August 2023
+- The Statcast data used for this research is pitch by pitch data from 2019 to (August 10) 2023
+- I have a strong interest in analyzing the trends that are occurring within the pitcher batter matchup across the league
+  - some examples of its evolution are batters hitting for a lower average but doing more damage on the hits they do get, and pitchers not throwing as many innings but throwing a higher quality of stuff
-+ In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)
+- In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)
+  - Vertical Approach Angle (VAA) describes the angle that the ball is crossing the plate, so 0 degrees would mean it is completely parallel to the ground and -90 degrees would be throwing it directly down at your feet
+  - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0 degrees) angled 4-Seam Fastball should be harder to hit since batters swings' have a natural uppercut to them, so their swing stays on plane with the pitched ball for less time, resulting in it being harder to hit since the timing of their swing has less margin for error
+  - More specifically, I will identify the VAA value where 4-Seam Fastballs become most optimal
-+ Additionally, I identify and analyze pitchers that exhibit an optimal VAA on their 4-Seam Fastball vs. pitchers who do not -plus I identify and analyze batters, more specifically, the type of batters that do and don't have success vs. an optimal VAA 4-Seam Fastball
++ Additionally, I identify and analyze pitchers that exhibit the 'optimal' VAA on their 4-Seam Fastball vs. pitchers who do not
+  - And I identify and analyze batters, more specifically, the type of batters that have and have not had success vs. the 'optimal' VAA 4-Seam Fastball
 * I followed this formula posted on FanGraphs by Alex Chamberlain for my calculation of VAA:

    ![Screenshot 2023-08-30 141448](https://github.com/josephmontes/VAA/assets/125607783/bbb0ffe8-bc70-42df-a561-49f7aba21a57)